kamiliano1/kanban-task-management/README.md

 Recoil
-For managing states through project boardAtom - when the page is loaded, it keep all boards, and it's update with every changes modalAtom - keep tracking if any of the modals are opened and if yes which one should be opened settingsModalAtom - tracks:
+For managing states through project boardAtom - when the page is loaded, it keeps all boards, and it's updated with every change modalAtom - keep tracking if any of the models are opened and if yes which one should be opened settingsModalAtom - tracks:

 ```js